Is the Dartford Crossing free on weekends and evenings?

 Yes.
 Electric cars and other EVs will need to pay the full Dartford Crossing Dart Charge without any discount.

-Is the Dartford Crossing QE2 Bridge closed due to Storm Jocelyn and other storms?
+Is the Dartford Crossing QE2 Bridge closed due to Storm Bert and other storms?

 In stormy weather with gale-force winds, the QE2 Bridge can be closed to some or all types of traffic.
 This can cause long delays as all traffic is diverted through the tunnels, so check before you travel.
 The National Highways Twitter account will keep you up to date.
 Check out details on Dartford Crossing closures here